A large decorated pickup truck, complete with

 As we turned the corner onto the larger road that passes the Super X-press

-in the colonias a group of thirty-something-men having a pre-Christmas
+in the colonias, a group of thirty-something men having a pre-Christmas

 celebration near Zina’s Guest House, shouted Mickey’s name.
 Mickey decided to get out of the golf cart and

 meet some of his fans.
 Oh, oh.
 Mistake.
-They whole heartedly embraced Mickey Mouse,
+They wholeheartedly embraced Mickey Mouse,

-for everyone involved they caught him before he slammed onto the concrete.
+tossing him into the air.
+Fortunately, they caught him before he slammed onto the concrete.
 A hundred or so little kids watched in

 horrified suspense, wondering if their hero was going to be hurt.